g051051/recruiter-autoresponse/README.md

 I am only considering full-time permanent remote work, so no contract, temp-to-perm, or requirements to ever come into an office.

 If you still want to talk, please send along the company name, a job description, and total compensation details for the role you're reaching out in reference to.
 In the absence of detailed information regarding the nature of the opportunity in question, I will be unavailable for further discussion.

-Thanks again for reaching out, and I look forward to hearing from you.

-Dan
 ```